Liu3422/Summer_RISCV/README.md

             lw: 0 -> word (self-explanatory)
             - This allow applies to store
     - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)
-        - Do I want this in monitor or model?
-        - monitor will mean not seeing the whole word in memory.
-Do I need to?

     Current: